Conveyancing

 Conveyancing costs depend on the complexity of the transaction, the value of the property, and the conveyancer's expertise.

-For a typical freehold property purchase, conveyancing costs might range from £500 to £1,750 including disbursements.
 The fee usually covers those searches required by the mortgage provider.

 Are they negotiable?

-Most firms of conveyancers operate on a fixed fee basis depending on the complexity of the transaction.
+Most firms of conveyancers operate on a fixed-fee basis depending on the complexity of the transaction.

 You can always try to negotiate fees down or ask if there is any flexibility, but you should bear in mind that conveyancing work is extremely streamlined, and that reductions in fees might equate to a lower level of service.